kollegorna/labs.kollegorna.se/source/posts/2017-05-29-service-worker-gotchas.html.md

     caches.match(event.request).then(response => {
       // serve the resource if cached, otherwise fetch it through the network return response || fetch(event.request).then(response => {
-        // cache the resource and serve it let responseCopy = response.clone();
+        // cache the newly fetched resource and serve it let responseCopy = response.clone();
         addToCache(event.request, responseCopy); // this is a custom function, I'll elaborate on it later return response;